GerritCodeReview/k8s-gerrit/operator/README.md

     ## served by the Service itself!
     sshPort: null

-  ## Whether to run Gerrit in replica mode
+  ## In which mode Gerrit should be run.
+Options: PRIMARY, REPLICA (default: PRIMARY)
-  isReplica: true
+  mode: PRIMARY

   ## Configuration concerning the Gerrit site
   site: